PDF Document and Form Templates

 Basic Steps for Forms

-First, determine if you want your form to be set up as a web-based/html form, or as a "fill-and-print" document/PDF form.
-(Note that most TMCC departments have a "Contact Us" page which is one example of a web-based/html form.)
-Benefits of an html form include:
+First, determine if you want your form to be set up as a web-based/HTML form, or as a "fill-and-print" PDF form.
+(Note that most TMCC departments have a "Contact Us" page which is one example of a web-based/HTML form.)
+Benefits of an HTML form include: